A man in distress holds his head while sitting in front of a beer bottle

 4. Set clear boundaries.
 If others’ aggression under the influence is the problem, communicate what behaviors are acceptable and which aren't.
 If aggression does occur, have a plan for enforcing consequences, such as stepping away from the situation to cool down.

 If you do decide to take a break from booze, know that you’re in for a treat.
-In addition to helping your relationships, a life with less alcohol will leave you healthier and happier in myriad ways: your sleep will improve, your heart and liver will heal, you’ll find yourself getting sick less frequently, and you might even lose weight.
+In addition to helping your relationships, a life with less alcohol will leave you healthier and happier in a myriad different ways: your sleep will improve, your heart and liver will heal, you’ll find yourself getting sick less frequently, and you might even lose weight.
 And that’s just the beginning!
 If you need help starting, Reframe is here to help with science-backed strategies and tools to make the journey easy and fun.

 Summary FAQs